 Let’s talk for a moment here.
-It was like this: I was having a cold and snowy Thanksgiving last year (#TruthBeTold I forget what we’re supposed to be celebrating on most holidays, so I typically just work and eat more food than normal on these days) when my Internet friend emailed me.
+It was like this: I was having a cold and snowy “Thanksgiving” last year (which is a holiday I don’t celebrate because I think it’s distasteful, considering its history and origins) when my Internet friend emailed me.

 She’d read one of my Blog Income Reports and was debating whether she should start sharing hers.
 I encouraged her to do so because I really think they can be inspiring, and helpful, and such great learning tools, and . . . then she told me how much she’d made that month.

 Here was my immediate thought process, in the order my thoughts occurred.
 And don’t worry, the true inner dialogue is included below:

 - Daaaaaaaaaaaaaaaaaang Gina, you’ll never make over $20,000 in a month.
 (Also, I sounded like Martin, from the show named Martin, when I said this in my head.)

 - Okay, okay, maybe one day I can make that much.
 But it’s like seven years out.
 And hopefully by then I’ll have convinced people to call me by my favorite nickname: Regick.
 (I blame this one on my love for Chronicles of Riddick, and I blame my love for that on . . . daaaaang Gina . . . there’s just no excuse for that.)

 - Wait, why does it have to take me seven years?
 Sidenote: Buy the domain name byRegick.com to see if people will start calling me by my nickname.

 - Hmm, what if I can do it sooner than seven years?
 No, no, silly Regick, that’s only for other people, not you.